Shubham-Rasal/portfolio3/src/content/blog/guide-to-engineering-colleges.md

 ---
-title: Guide to Engineering Colleges (WIP)
+title: Guide to Engineering Colleges
 slug: guide-to-engineering-colleges
-date: 2025-01-02
+date: 2025-05-25
 author: Shubham Rasal
 tags:
-  - programming
-  - ai
+  - life
-  - philosophy
+  - experience
 ---
 Navigating an engineering college can overwhelming sometimes.
 I am writing this from my own experiences.
 So take any advice in this blog with a grain of salt.